 The first step to any organization project is going through everything in the space and deciding what to keep and what to toss.
 Everyday items can stay, but perhaps a dressy coat you only wear on special occasions can be stored in a nearby closet.
 The same goes for shoes, which tend to multiply in the entryway.
 Make sure to sort through mail and catalogs, and throw away anything that you don’t need.
 Once you have streamlined what you have, group like items together.
-This will help determine how many things you need to find a place for when purchasing storage essentials.
+This will help determine how many things you need to find a place for when executing your entryway storage ideas, and ultimately, when purchasing storage essentials.

 Functionally, an entryway needs to accommodate coats, jackets, handbags, backpacks, and so on.
 Installing several hooks will help keep items up off the floor — higher hooks for coats, lower ones for backpacks and bags.
 Small hooks also work well for keys.
 There are many options in sizes and finishes, so make sure to think about what will work best in your space.